Who We Are

 Dr. Nneka D. Dennie is a black feminist scholar with specializations in nineteenth- and twentieth-century African-American history.
 Her research examines black intellectual history, black feminist thought, transnational feminism, and black radicalism.
 Dr. Dennie is currently a Consortium for Faculty Diversity Postdoctoral Fellow and Visiting Assistant Professor of Africana Studies at Davidson College.
 In Fall 2020, she will join the faculty at Washington and Lee University as an Assistant Professor of History.
 Dr. Dennie earned her PhD in African American Studies from the University of Massachusetts Amherst (UMass Amherst).
 Dr. Dennie holds a graduate certificate in Women's, Gender, and Sexuality Studies from UMass Amherst, and completed her B.A. in Political Science with Honors in Africana Studies at Williams College.

 Jacinta R. Saffold, co-founder

-Dr. Jacinta R. Saffold is a Mellon ACLS Public Fellow at the Association of American Colleges and Universities where she serves as the Associate Director for Diversity, Equity, and Student Success.
+Dr. Jacinta R. Saffold is a Mellon ACLS Public Fellow and spearheads initiatives related to diversity, equity, and student success.
 She received her B.A. in African American Studies and Educational Studies from Emory University and her M.A. and Ph.D. in African American Studies from the University of Massachusetts Amherst.
-Her postdoctoral fellowship work focuses on building Truth, Racial Healing & Transformation campus centers with colleges and universities across the United States and is working on her manuscript, Books and Beats: The Cultural Kinship of Street Lit and Hip Hop.
+Dr. Saffold is working on her manuscript, Books and Beats: The Cultural Kinship of Street Lit and Hip Hop.

 Lindsey Jarrell, assistant